jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/README.md

 # Bitcoin Derivatives with AI assitance
+## THIS IS A TEST - I AM CHANGING THE README FILE
 ## Repo for a Chapman University blockchain testnet and CPSC-370 course.

 The methods and results of this project will be taught in the Fall 2023 course CPSC-370 *The Decentralized Web and Scalable Blockchain Programming*.